MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/AdGroupBuilder.md

 ### Arguments
 |Name|Type|Description|
 |-|-|-
-trackingTemplate|string|Tracking template to use with the ad group.
+trackingTemplate|string|The tracking template to use with the ad group.

 ### Returns
 |Type|Description|